matthewg42/Mutila/README.md

 ### DFPlayer Mini MP3 audio module

-DFPlayer Mini is a neat and affordable audio module which can play MP3 files from an SD card, with a serial interface for control.
+DFPlayer Mini is a neat and affordable audio module which can play MP3 files from an SD card with a serial interface for control.
 It can also drive a small speaker.
 Mutila provides the class *DFPlayerMini* for controlling such a device. *DFPReader* is a class which can be used to read out numbers and durations, using the samples in the *audio/* directory.

 ### HC-SR04 Ultrasonic Ranger